 School districts may be able to boost college-going rates by changing the way they introduce students to the application process, according to an article published by the Harvard Business Review.

 Too often, the conversation is focused on ensuring students submit an application to at least one college, writes researcher Lindsay Page.
 But when teens apply to a range of institutions “they are more likely to get accepted to an institution that is a good fit,” she notes.

-Editor’s note: A version of this post originally appeared on Admitted in May 2015.
+Editor’s note: This post was originally published on Admitted in December 2018.
 It’s being republished as part of NACAC’s Best of the Blog series.

 Parents don’t need to be tech-savvy to raise girls who are interested in STEM.

 A 2018 poll found that parents’ proficiency with technology has only marginal effects on girls’ excitement about the subject.

 “This survey shows that, contrary to popular belief, girls are interested in tech, and that they will seek out instruction regardless of their parents’ affinity with technology,” according to Tracey Welson-Rossman, founder and CEO of TechGirlz — a nonprofit organization that worked with Drexel University (PA) to conduct the survey.
 “It should reassure parents they can set their daughters on the path to a rewarding, empowering career in tech with support and encouragement, even if they do not understand the subject matter themselves.”